Docs

 docker compose build agent

-docker compose up -d agent Sessions and the database survive rebuilds because they live in the volume, not the image.
+docker compose restart agent Sessions and the database survive rebuilds because they live in the volume, not the image.